mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 # Debugging Go from the terminal
+In order to debug a go program  from the terminal, there are two scenarios
+- **Launch** : Compile and lauch the binary in debug mode in one step.
+- **Attach** : Attach the debugger to an already running program that has been compiled with optimizations disabled.

 ## Launch
 To compile, launch, and debug a Go program from the terminal in one step, you can use the [dlv debug](https://github.com/go-delve/delve/blob/master/Documentation/usage/dlv_debug.md) command.